Hôtel de Besenval: A scandal – or L'affaire de Mademoiselle de Choiseul

 Joseph Marie de Boufflers, Duc de Boufflers et Comte de Ponches et d'Estauges, who resided with his wife Madeleine Angélique, Duchesse de Boufflers, née de Neufville de Villeroy, in the Hôtel Chanac de Pompadour in 1737 and possibly even longer.
 Portrait of the duc by Jean-Marc Nattier.

-After the death of Abbé Pierre Hélie Chanac de Pompadour on 30 October 1710 at the Château de Rochechouart and where he was buried in the same parish in the Église Saint-Sauveur de Rochechouart, the Hôtel Chanac de Pompadour was inherited by his niece Marie Françoise Hélie de Pompadour, Marquise de Hautefort (1648–1726), and his grandniece, Marie Anne Henriette d'Espinay Saint-Luc (1673–1731), as agreed in the donation agreement of 13 March 1705.
+After the death of Abbé Pierre Hélie Chanac de Pompadour on 30 October 1710 at the Château de Rochechouart, where he was buried in the Église Saint-Sauveur de Rochechouart in the same parish, the Hôtel Chanac de Pompadour was inherited by his niece Marie Françoise Hélie de Pompadour, Marquise de Hautefort (1648–1726), and his grandniece, Marie Anne Henriette d'Espinay Saint-Luc (1673–1731), as agreed in the donation agreement of 13 March 1705.
 Both heiresses once lived in the Hôtel Chanac de Pompadour.
 However, they and later heirs also rented it out to various personalities, such as Joseph Marie de Boufflers, Duc de Boufflers et Comte de Ponches et d'Estauges.

-On 20 September 1720, the Marquise de Hautefort bought the shares that Marie Anne Henriette d'Espinay Saint-Luc, who was married since 25 November 1715 to François, Marquis de Rochechouart et Baron du Bâtiment (1674–1742), whereupon she became the Marquise de Rochechouart, owned in the Hôtel Chanac de Pompadour, setting the estimated value of the entire property at 80,000 livres.
+On 20 September 1720, the Marquise de Hautefort bought the shares in the Hôtel Chanac de Pompadour that were owned by Marie Anne Henriette d'Espinay Saint-Luc, who had been married since 25 November 1715 to François, Marquis de Rochechouart and Baron du Bâtiment (1674–1742), thereby setting the estimated value of the entire property at 80,000 livres.
 That same year, the Marquise de Hautefort and her husband François Marie de Hautefort, Marquis de Hautefort (1654–1727), moved into the Hôtel Chanac de Pompadour.
 After the Marquise de Hautefort's death in 1726, the ownership situation became complicated due to an inheritance dispute between the designated heiress and the Marquise de Hautefort's family.